Supaweird0/BeatHub/README.md

-# BeatHub: Music Database Showcase Website 🎵
+# BeatHub: Music Database Showcase Site 🎵
  Website to view music releases and trending music

 The site can be viewed here: https://supaweird0.github.io/BeatHub/

 This project is a showcase website for a Music Database, similar to [ALLMUSIC](https://www.allmusic.com).
 It allows users to explore trending music, new releases, top-rated albums, featured songs, and information about ongoing tours.
 The website is designed to be user-friendly, aesthetically pleasing, and compliant with HTML5 and CSS standards.

+# PHASE 1

 ## Technologies Used 💻
 - `HTML5`